 Organize for Perspective

 We solved moving users forward in their content journey and exposing them to the larger perspectives of the vertical narrative by seamlessly transporting them into vertical fronts constructed with a library of reusable content packages.

-We designed and developed a modular and scaleable design system that could extend far beyond the verticals we launched.
+We designed and developed a modular and scalable design system that could extend far beyond the verticals we launched.
 The packages were created to flex across variable content densities and to address unique editorial and content type needs.
-Ultimately the packages we constructed to work dynamically and to allow editors to not just curate content but also editorialize it with inline quotes or media.
+Ultimately, each bucket was constructed to work dynamically and allow editors to not just curate content, but also editorialize it with inline quotes or media.

 We solved for variable monetization integrations that enhanced our design system instead of overpowering it and focused on amplifying the impact of our stories by prioritizing user loyalty over volume.

 We built toward a responsive IAB future while remaining compatible with legacy standards.
 By maximizing the visibility of our ad units, like our Ping Pong units on front pages that switch from the left to the right rail on scroll to combat ad blindness, we were able to seamlessly integrate fewer but higher impact ads into the experience.

 Lastly, we built a foundation of tools that allowed for variable sponsorship integration.
 The toolkit ranges from our editorial tools to tell branded stories to different levels of content sponsorship and packaging to high-impact narrative-based ad units that maximized partner integration into the overarching vertical narrative.

 We co-located with our client partners to deliver the technical processes, tools and architecture NBC needed to improve the velocity of its team and the quality of what it was able to produce.